The United States Peace Corps Togo is seeking individuals for the below listed temporary training positions for the Programming and Training Unit.

 Safety and Security:

-Addresses safety and security proactively by ensuring appropriate assignments for Volunteers and adhering to Peace Corps site development policies and procedures.
-Identifies and communicates Volunteer safety and security concerns or issues to the Safety and Security Coordinator (SSC) and the CD.
-Ensures prospective sites meet established programmatic and safety/security criteria (e.g., safe housing, a clearly defined assignment with an organization that shows real interest in working with a Volunteer, etc.).
-Reviews and references site history files when evaluating potential sites.
-Incorporates appropriate site-specific safety and security-related information into site history files.
-Ensures designated host country counterparts participate in counterpart orientation/training and are prepared to work with and support Volunteers, including their role in Volunteer safety and security.
-Maintains communication with each Volunteer and solicits periodic feedback, including information about Volunteer safety and security.
-Maintains a calendar of Volunteer site visits, and completes appropriate number of site visits to assess Volunteer progress, safety and security, and to provide technical guidance and moral support.
-Monitors Volunteer compliance with Peace Corps policies, especially related to safety and security, and initiates corrective action as necessary.
+· Addresses Volunteer safety and security by adhering to Peace Corps site development policies and procedures.
+Identifies and immediately communicates Volunteer safety and security concerns and issues to the Safety and Security Manager (SSM) and the Country Director (CD).
+Assists Program Managers/APCDs to ensure that prospective sites meet established programmatic and safety/security criteria (e.g., safe housing, a clearly defined assignment with an organization that shows real interest in working with a Volunteer, etc.).
+Reviews and references site history files when evaluating potential sites, and incorporates appropriate safety and security-related information into site history files.
+Monitors Volunteer compliance with Peace Corps policies, especially related to safety and security.
 Participates in the design and implementation of the Emergency Action Plan (EAP).
 Acts as duty officer, as needed.
 Knowledgeable and supportive of Peace Corps safety and security policies and procedures, including the timely reporting of suspicious incidents, persons or articles.

 Occasional Money Holder

-The Contractor may be requested to courier cash and/or purchase orders to various vendors who furnish supplies and/or services to PST/IST training site, or other locations as directed by the Contracting Officer.
-The Contractor may also be required to courier cash to PC trainees or volunteers.
-The CONTRACTOR will not be functioning as a procurement or disbursing official but will only be acting as an intermediary between the Contracting or Disbursing Officer and the recipient.
-In the case of dealing with vendors, the CONTRACTOR will not exercise any procurement discretion concerning the supplies or services to be purchased or the cost limits of these purchases; these will be determined by the Contracting Officer.
+- The personal services contractor (PSC) may be requested to courier cash and/or purchase orders to various vendors who furnish supplies and/or services to Pre-Service Training/In-Service Training sites, or other locations as directed by the Contracting Officer.
+The PSC may also be requested to courier cash to Peace Corps Trainees or Volunteers.
+The PSC will not be functioning as a procurement or disbursing official but will only be acting as an intermediary between the Contracting or Disbursing Officer and the recipient.
+In the case of dealing with vendors, the PSC will not exercise any procurement discretion concerning the supplies or services to be purchased or the cost limits of these purchases; these will be determined by the Contracting Officer.